Top 5 Worst Subdivisions in Warrensburg, Missouri

 But Fox Ridge also scores some good points.
 Since the houses are relatively new, many of them are without basements, so you don't have to worry about a wet basement or foundation issues.
 The homes are also in very good condition.

-Just ensure you do proper research or hire a reliable Real Estate Agent who can do the job for you.
+Just ensure you do proper research or hire a reliable realtor who can do the job for you.

 Lake Michael Area